 Industry sector data illustrates important considerations for Hailey's economic development.
 The Leisure & Hospitality sector is the lowest wage industry and, as revealed during the pandemic, is also most susceptible to unplanned occurrences, affecting the most vulnerable segment of the workforce as well as revenues to fund public services.
-This sector will remain an integral part of Hailey's economy.
-Efforts to strengthen these key local businesses and grow compatible industry sectors will further help to diversify Hailey's economy and reduce the risk against disruptions.
+While this sector will remain an integral part of Hailey's economy, efforts to strengthen these key local businesses and grow compatible industry sectors will further help to diversify Hailey's economy and reduce the risk against disruptions.

-Direct, indirect, and induced industry multipliers are high in the Manufacturing, Information, Financial Activities, and Professional Services sectors, resulting in additional jobs and local spending within the community.
-Most of these sectors provide stable, full-time, higher wage jobs and often offer support positions that do not require degrees.
+Direct, indirect, and induced industry multipliers are high in the Manufacturing, Information, Financial Activities, and Professional Services sectors, resulting in additional jobs and local